 8. Zaccaria Crypt

-San Zaccaria is a central Venetian Gothic-Renaissance church.
-Its flooded crypt makes the church famous.
-The water has actually improved the site, making it ideal for Venice’s first Doges (religious and political leaders).
+San Zaccaria is a centrally located Venetian Gothic-Renaissance church.
+What makes the church famous is its flooded crypt.
+Surprisingly, the presence of water has enhanced the site, making it an ideal resting place for some of Venice’s earliest Doges (religious and political leaders).

 Stone columns, cavernous ceilings, and standing water create a spooky tomb.
 A must-see in Venice!